 (Photo credit: Alex Kotliarskyi/Unsplash)

 At time of writing, generative AI guidance and “how to” instructional posts are flooding the social media ecosystem.
-They’re all threads showcasing the newest AI tool and full of promise: improve productivity, save time, increase sales.
+Most are threads showcasing the newest tool and full of promise: improve productivity, save time, increase sales.
 But something seems off.
-Their cadence, tone, and structure all seem eerily similar—a telling sign they’re likely generated by AI to capitalize on the surge of interest.
-It’s very small “m” meta.
+Their tone and structure all seem eerily similar—a telling sign that they were crafted by AI to capitalize on the surge of interest.

-In the din of online content and slick marketing, the worst thing you can do is try and keep up with every post and newsletter advertising a new tool tool—an impossible task that would bury you in links and tutorials.
+In the din of online content and slick marketing, the worst thing you can do is try and keep up with every post and newsletter advertising a new tool.
+This would be an impossible task that would bury you in links and tutorials.
 The resulting content shock risks obscuring the true value of generative AI.
 To use a tired idiom: We’d fail to “see the forest for the trees” when bogged down with every new product or feature.

-Rather than replacing human work outright, the knowledge sector can marry the best of both worlds: AI can replace the rote, unfulfilling tasks that can be easily automated; and humans should guide strategy informed by experience, context and add creativity to campaigns and projects.
+Rather than replacing human work outright, the knowledge sector can marry the best of both worlds: AI can replace the rote, unfulfilling tasks that can be easily automated; and humans should guide strategy informed by experience and context, and add creativity to campaigns and projects.

 Two areas where generative AI currently underperform are context and nuance.
-Algorithms have a much harder time emulating these, and they’re important variables that guide informed decisions.
+Algorithms have a much harder time emulating these, and they’re important variables that should guide informed decision making.
 “Guidelines never rules” was the adage we carried as young journalists in j-school.
 Situations can differ and recognizing this is important as life is not a series of equations to be followed with predictable outcomes.

 Photo credit: Possessed Photography/Unsplash

-Consider a hybrid model where time-consuming, repetitive tasks are given over to AI, along with specialized tasks that take too long to complete.
+Consider a hybrid model where time-consuming, repetitive tasks are given to AI, along with specialized tasks that take too long to complete.
 Humans can then add value to a team or process by adding insights from experience, apply theory, and put information into context to help develop better strategy and project design.
 The two—artificial intelligence and human reasoning—work together, not at cross purposes.
 Importantly, layered overtop of this is recognizing the audience.
-If a deliverable is meant for a high-value stakeholder and it’s critical to get it right, then more human involvement would be needed.
+If a deliverable is meant for a high-value stakeholder and it’s critical to get it right, then more human involvement is necessary.

-Another way the human/AI relationship can take shape is in how we decide on the specific role AI will play on our teams and in our workplaces; more specifically, what are the ethical parameters of usage and what tools do we incorporate and when.
-As referenced earlier, there is currently no shortage of must have tools and applications and it’s easy to feel overwhelmed.
+Another dimension to consider is how we decide on the specific role AI will play on our teams and in our workplaces; more specifically, what are the ethical parameters of usage and what tools do we incorporate and when.
+As noted earlier, there’s currently no shortage of must have tools and applications and it’s easy to feel overwhelmed.
 Here, it’s human judgment and intuition that should help us slow down and take a more measured look.

 Helpful tips on tools

 Don’t try and keep up with the cascade of social media and newsletter updates on generative AI.
-There are simply too many marketing emails and social media twittorials surging through cyberspace fighting for our attention and trying to capitalize on our fear of missing out.
-Instead, scan them for usefulness, author credibility (how long have they been writing about this?), and bookmark/subscribe to only those you find useful—trust your instincts.
+There are simply too many marketing emails and social media twittorials online clamoring for our attention and trying to capitalize on our fear of missing out.
+Instead, scan them for usefulness, author credibility (how long have they been writing about this topic?), and bookmark/subscribe to only those you find useful—trust your instincts.

 Be skeptical.
 Question whether the time it takes to learn a new tool will be worth it.
 Don’t feel guilty ignoring some, and ask yourself: